 When a user starts to subscribe a service of application service provider, the user checks the privacy policy of service.
 The privacy policy explains what kinds of data will be accessed to provide the service.
 If the user permits the application service provider to access the collected data by M2M management platform, the user becomes the data provider.

-The data provider can select the kinds of data that the application service provider can access.
+The data provider can select the kinds of data that the application service provider can use by using the PPM.
 If the data provider would not like to permit the application service provider to access specific kinds of data, the data provider can configure the privacy preference to enable this situation.
 In other words, because this access permission can be defined item by item, the data provider can restricts the access to the part of collected data.

 (2) M2M data collection

 The M2M Service Provider’s platform collects data related to the data providers by using M2M devices.
+In this phase, unwanted and unused data are not collected by configuring privacy preference in PPM appropriately.

 (3) M2M data access from application service providers

-When application service providers access to the collected data in M2M Data, they access to the Data Flow Control at first.
-The Data Flow Control has a function of policy enforcement, and it accesses to the Policy Decision Point to judge the access permission based on access policies.
-The Policy Decision Point retrieves access policies and privacy preference to the target data from policy data base and PPM respectively.
-It computes access permission to the target data from the retrieved policies and privacy preference, and returns the results to the Data Flow Control.
+When application service providers access to the collected data in M2M Data, they access M2M Servive Provider’s Platform.
+The authorization function in the platform controls access to the M2M Data based on the privacy preference stored in the PPM.
+The authorization function retrieves privacy preference to the target data from the PPM.

-If the access is permitted, the Data Flow Control transfers the target data to the application service provider.
-If the access is not permitted, the Data Flow Control responds to the application service provider with the notification of access denied with reasons.
+If the access is permitted, the target data are transferred to the application service provider.
+If the access is not permitted, the authorization function responds to the application service provider with the notification of access denied with reasons.

 (4) Traceability of personal data usage